National Nest Box Week

 Out and About – Grimley Brick and Gravel Pits

 The first pit we went to was off Wagon Wheel Lane.
 The Worcester Birding twitter feed had been full of news that an American wigeon had been spotted amongst our British wigeons.
-Having never seen a wigeon of any nationality, we hoped to see some.
-Having said that, it would probably have helped if we’d googled what a wigeon looked like before we set off!
-All we really knew was that they were ducks, so we snapped photos of anything vaguely duck like.
-Fortunately when we got back and studied the photos, it turned out we had seen some of the British ones, although no sign of the elusive American.
-As with so many birds the male (top) is flashier looking than the relatively plain female (below).
+Having never seen a wigeon of any nationality, I hoped to see some.
+Having said that, it would probably have helped if I’d googled what a wigeon looked like before setting off!
+All I really knew was that they were ducks, so I snapped photos of anything vaguely duck like.
+Fortunately when I got back and studied the photos, it turned out I had seen some of the British ones, although no sign of the elusive American.
+So I think this is a female Widgeon, although happy to be corrected.

-Of course while chasing anything duck like, we inevitably got pics of a few other species.
-This lucky female Northern Shoveller was accompanied by at least 5 males.
+Of course while chasing anything duck like, I inevitably got pics of a few other species.
+This lucky female Northern Shoveller was accompanied by at least 4 males.

 Tufted ducks were bobbing about everywhere.
 I love the clean lines of the black and white plumage and the bright golden eye of the males.

-Another species that was new to us was the Common Teal.
-We didn’t manage to get very close and from a distance we thought initially these were just mallards, until we spotted the creamy yellow rump.
-From our distant viewpoint it hadn’t been possible to make out the beautiful red and green plumage on the head, but thanks to the power of the zoom on the computer we could appreciate it back home.
+Another species that was new to me was the Common Teal.
+I didn’t manage to get very close and from a distance I thought initially these were just mallards, until I spotted the creamy yellow rump.
+From my distant viewpoint it hadn’t been possible to make out the beautiful red and green plumage on the head, but thanks to the power of the zoom on the computer I could appreciate it back home.

 Love seemed to be in the air for a pair of swans too.
 One was already on the lake when another one landed further away.
 The first one spotted it and hurtled across the water – I thought at first it was an aggressive or territorial thing, but then they started entwining their necks around each other, so I guess they had other things in mind!

-After a short pit stop at the Camp House Inn, we headed to the other set of pits nearby.
+After a short pit stop at the Camp House Inn, I headed to the other set of pits nearby.
 First sight was this heron – I’d never studied one before and hadn’t realised just how large they were.
-We tried creeping closer to get a better shot, but as we were going across an open field, he spotted us straight away and flew off when he considered we were too close for comfort.
+I tried creeping closer to get a better shot, but as I was going across an open field, he spotted me straight away and flew off when he considered I was too close for comfort.

 These lakes were clearly popular with a group of cormorants that were perched on fence posts in the middle and in trees.
 I still find it hard to get my head round seeing what I think of as sea birds this far in land!